QixingJiang/PIDDN/README.md

 ```
 ## Visulization
 read [PIDDN/tools/test_mulframe.py](PIDDN/tools/test_mulframe.py) for more details.

+## TODO
+- [ ] Release the DeepPCB-mulframe annotation files.
+- [ ] Release the model of DeepPCB-mulframe dataset.
+- [ ] Release the train logs.

 ## Citation
 If you find this project useful in your research, please consider cite: